-A password manager is an encrypted digital locker that stores your passwords and other login credentials which you use to access your accounts and apps on any device or browser.
+A password manager is an encrypted digital locker that stores your passwords and other login credentials that you use to access your accounts and apps on any device or browser.

 A basic password manager safeguards your sensitive and private information but the best password managers also suggest strong and unique passwords and make sure that the same password is not used for multiple apps or accounts.